dnav/dynlink/draft-ietf-core-dynlink.md

 Link Relation Type
 -------------------
-This specification registers the new "boundto" link relation type as per {{RFC5988}}.
+This specification registers the new "boundto" link relation type as per {{-link}}.

 Relation Name:
 : boundto